johnkegd/gwendolin-svelte/README.md

 by: Johnkegd

 Here's why:
-* Your time should be focused on creating something amazing.
-A project that solves a problem and helps others
+* Your time should be focused on creating something amazing (like draw for example xd).
-* You shouldn't be doing the same tasks over and over like creating a README from scratch
+* You shouldn't keep doing beatiful stuff whitout your own space
-* You should element DRY principles to the rest of your life :smile:
+* You should give a kiss if you read this :smile:

-Of course, no one template will serve all projects since your needs may be different.
-So I'll be adding more in the near future.
-You may also suggest changes by forking this repo and creating a pull request or opening an issue.
-Thanks to all the people have have contributed to expanding this template!
+Of course, there's a lot of things to do, but i'm pretty sure that if we keep doing and learing and working together, somewhem it would compensate to us!

-A list of commonly used resources that I find helpful are listed in the acknowledgements.
+Here below a list of commonly used resources that I find helpful are listed in the acknowledgements.

 ### Built With